lcawl/docs-builder-example/docs/source/elastic/deploy/ece/configure_os.md

 ---
-title: Configure your operating system for Elastic Cloud Enterprise
+title: Configure your operating system
 ---

 Before installing Elastic Cloud Enterprise, you have to prepare your hosts with one of the following Linux distributions: